Bay Area Hiker Links and Recommended Reading

 Peterson Field Guides: Hawks of North America, by William S.

-this book from Amazon.com).
-I have the first edition of this book, so I
+Clark/Brian K. Wheeler.
+I have the first edition of this book, so I can't specifically

-guides have one or two photos of hawks and eagles, but this book features multiple
+or two photos of hawks and eagles, but this book features multiple photos and

 National Audubon Society Field Guide to North American Birds: Western